MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/activity-metrics-plugin.md

 * *T*: The input tabular expression.
 * *IdColumn*: The name of the column with ID values that represent user activity.
-* *TimelineColumn*: The name of the column that represent timeline.
+* *TimelineColumn*: The name of the column that represents timeline.
 * *Start*: (optional) Scalar with value of the analysis start period.
 * *End*: (optional) Scalar with value of the analysis end period.
 * *Window*: Scalar with value of the analysis window period.
-Can be either a numeric/datetime/timestamp value, or a string which is one of `week`/`month`/`year`, in which case all periods will be [startofweek](startofweekfunction.md)/[startofmonth](startofmonthfunction.md)/[startofyear](startofyearfunction.md) accordingly.
+Can be either a numeric, datetime, timestamp, or string value.
+Strings are either `week`, `month`, `year`, in which case all periods will be [startofweek](startofweekfunction.md), [startofmonth](startofmonthfunction.md), [startofyear](startofyearfunction.md) respectively.
 * *dim1*, *dim2*, ...: (optional) list of the dimensions columns that slice the activity metrics calculation.

 ## Returns

-Returns a table that has the distinct count values, distinct count of new values, retention rate, and churn rate for each timeline period and for each existing dimensions combination.
+The plugin returns a table with the distinct count values, distinct count of new values, retention rate, and churn rate for each timeline period, and for each existing dimensions combination.

 Output table schema is: